Akryum/vue-cli-plugin-apollo/README.md

 You can edit the files generated in the `./src/graphql-api` folder:

-- `type-defs.js` contains the Schema written with the [schema definition language](https://github.com/facebook/graphql/blob/master/spec/Section%203%20--%20Type%20System.md).
+- `schema.graphql` contains the Schema written with the [schema definition language](https://github.com/facebook/graphql/blob/master/spec/Section%203%20--%20Type%20System.md).
 - `resolvers.js` declares the [Apollo resolvers](https://www.apollographql.com/docs/graphql-tools/resolvers.html).
 - `context.js` allows injecting a context object into all the resolvers (third argument).
 - `mocks.js` defines the custom resolvers used for mocking ([more info](https://www.apollographql.com/docs/graphql-tools/mocking.html#Customizing-mocks)).